 The protagonists of the Marquis de Sade's The 120 Days of Sodom, as well as many of the men in the prostitutes' stories, like to rape, torture, murder, financially ruin, and otherwise harm innocent people, for pleasure.
+His other books feature protagonists' with this motive as well, although sometimes they will also give a more philosophical rationale to support it, though usually that still boils down to cruelty, murder etc, for its own sake, just with some "justifications".

-In Orwell's Nineteen Eighty-Four, a member of the Inner Party admits that unlike the older totalitarian movements of the early 20th century such as the Nazis and Communists, who still clothed their rhetoric as fighting for a utopian cause, the Party of Oceania is openly nihilistic and completely unapologetic that it isn't looking forward to improving the world, only seeking power for the sake of power, oppression for the sake of oppression.
-Ironically, this is the same reason why the nameless prole woman sings: just for the sake of singing.
+In Orwell's Nineteen Eighty Four, a member of the Inner Party admits that unlike the older totalitarian movements of the early 20th century such as the Nazis and Communists, who still clothed their rhetoric as fighting for a utopian cause, the Party of Oceania is openly nihilistic and completely unapologetic that it isn't looking forward to improving the world, only seeking power for the sake of power, oppression for the sake of oppression.
+Notably, this is the same reason why the nameless prole woman sings: just for the sake of singing.

 In A Brother's Price, Keifer Porter is too stupid to have any long-term plan or reason for his sadistic behaviour, he just enjoys causing pain.
 It is later revealed that some greater mind was behind his more rational evil deeds